 Have you ever been awakened by a bad dream and had trouble getting back to sleep?
 Or, have you been bothered during the day by the dreams you had at night?
 Almost everyone has bad dreams on occasion, but nightmares are different.
 They are often long and complex and may make you feel horror, fear, rage, or shame.

 You might have nightmares that seem to play over and over again, like an instant replay of a disturbing scene.
 Perhaps your nightmares feel like you are reliving a situation, but with some different details or slight changes.

 “It’s like my body and my mind wouldn’t allow me to move past this one thing.
 I must have relived it over and over in my sleep for the better part of a year.”

 It is more common for people who have been through a traumatic experience to have nightmares than people who have not.
 Nightmares in adults are usually connected to an upsetting experience or ongoing stress.
-For example, some Veterans who have experienced combat can have war nightmares.
+For example, some Veterans who have experienced combat during their military service can have war nightmares.
 Other Veterans who may be dealing with the loss of someone close to them, a serious accident, or sexual assault may have nightmares related to these events.
 Although some nightmares may appear to be related to specific events, sometimes it is the intense emotions that are familiar, and the details don’t seem related to specific causes.